Please arrive 15 minutes before your scheduled new patient appointment time.

 You will first meet with medical staff, who will check your vitals, including blood pressure, pulse, and respiratory rate, and review any other necessary medical information.

-review the new patient health history form with you and obtain a very detailed account of your symptoms, including their severity, relation to possible allergen exposure, and response to any past treatment.
+Then, your allergist will review the new patient health history form with you and obtain a very detailed account of your symptoms, including their severity, relation to possible allergen exposure, and response to any past treatment.

 A